Heute: History

-Present-day
+Present day

 The main program usually has a length of 20 minutes (including a weather forecast).
 It is also broadcast on 3sat.
 At around 21:45 CET, a longer, more in-depth show called heute-journal is broadcast, which is similar to Tagesthemen airing on Das Erste alongside the Tagesschau.

 Identity

 Since 1973, the program's title music was preceded by the letters h-e-u-t-e in morse code (···· · ··- - ·).
 A redesign in 1984 resulted in an incorrect spelling being played out instead (h-e-ü-e ···· · ··-- ·), which was quickly corrected.
 In 1998, this was integrated with the title music, and the dots and dashes are no longer distinguishable.

 On 17 July 2009, a new virtual studio debuted, featuring redesigned graphics and the integration of the title sequence to the studio in most editions.

-From 19 July 2021, the virtual studio got redesigned and at the start of the 7pm broadcast, it shows Germany, Europe, and the world before announcing the title and its presenters.
+From 19 July 2021, the virtual studio got redesigned and at the start of the 7 p.m. broadcast, it shows Germany, Europe, and the world before announcing the title and its presenters.